-Phenotype E: transient viral wheeze

-Attacks of wheeze tended to occur prior to the first survey or, if reported at the first survey, were infrequent.
+Phenotype E ("transient viral wheeze"): Attacks of wheeze tended to occur prior to the first survey or, if reported at the first survey, were infrequent.
 Attacks had subsided by the second survey.
-Wheeze tended to occur only with colds.
-FEV0.5 was similar to that in asymptomatic children, bronchial responsiveness was slightly greater.
+Wheeze tended to occur only with colds. $FEV{0.5}$ was similar to that in asymptomatic children, bronchial responsiveness was slightly greater.

-For each child in the sample, membership probabilities were computed for each of the identified phenotypes.
-Children were then assigned to the phenotypes for which they had the highest probability (phenotype clusters).
-For 271 (85%) children, the highest membership probability was >0.9 indicating clear membership, while for nine (3%) children, the highest membership probability was <0.6 indicating more ambiguous membership.

-To investigate the relationship between phenotypes identified in the sequential steps of the analysis (models 1-5), the number of children "flowing" from the phenotype clusters of a given model into the clusters of the subsequent model with one more phenotype was determined (fig. 2).
+For each child in the sample membership probabilities were computed for each of the identified phenotypes.
+Children were then assigned to the phenotypes for which they had highest probability (phenotype clusters).
+For 271 children (85%) the highest membership probability was greater than 0.9 indicating clear membership, while for 9 children (3%) the highest membership probability was less than 0.6 indicating more ambiguous membership.
+To investigate the relationship between phenotypes identified in the sequential steps of the analysis (models 1-5), we determined the number of children "flowing" from the phenotype clusters of a given model into the clusters of the subsequent model with one more phenotype (Figure 2).
 The phenotypes showed a high degree of stability across models.
 Children grouped to one phenotype at an early stage tended to be grouped together again at later stages.
-Thus, four of the phenotypes in the five-phenotype model were essentially distinguished at earlier stages (phenotypes A and B by model 4 (clusters 4A and 4B) and phenotypes C and E by model 3 (3B and 3C)), with phenotype D appearing as the only "new" phenotype at the fifth stage.
+Thus four of the phenotypes of our five-phenotype model were essentially distinguished at earlier stages (phenotypes A and B by model 4 (clusters 4A and 4B) and phenotypes C and E by model 3 (3B and 3C)), with phenotype D appearing as the only "new" phenotype at the fifth stage.